Talking to kids about over-the-counter medication and OTC drug abuse is so important and likely needs to start earlier than you may think.

 As a former youth worker, I have seen far too many wonderful young people trade in their lives to get high.
 I have visited some of them in prison and attended some of their funerals.

-I have even stroked the forehead, as I pleaded with God, of a nineteen year old girl in a coma who overdosed on prescription and over the counter medications.
+I have even stroked the forehead, as I pleaded with God, of a nineteen year old girl in a coma who overdosed on prescription and over the counter medicine.

 And that is why I have already started an ongoing dialogue with my son about drug abuse, peer pressure and decision making.